 What causes restless legs syndrome?

-Usually there isn't a clear reason for restless legs syndrome.
-The problem often runs in families.
-Sometimes there is a clear cause, like not getting enough iron.
-If that's the case, treating the cause may solve the problem.
-Women sometimes get restless legs while they are pregnant.
 Other problems that are sometimes linked to restless legs syndrome include kidney failure, rheumatoid arthritis, diabetes, nerve damage, anemia, Parkinson's disease, and withdrawal from opioid medications, such as morphine, oxycodone and heroin.
 But most people who seek treatment do not have any of these other problems.

 How is restless legs syndrome diagnosed?

-One of the hardest things about having restless legs syndrome is getting to the diagnosis.
-Often doctors don't ask about sleep or don't ask about the symptoms of restless legs.
-If you're not sleeping well, or if you think you may have restless legs syndrome, tell your doctor.
-Your doctor will talk with you about your symptoms to make sure that the feelings you describe are typical of restless legs syndrome and are not caused by some other problem.
 You may have blood tests to rule out other problems that could be causing your symptoms.
 In some cases, the doctor may order tests of your nerves to be sure there is no nerve damage.
 Your doctor may also order a sleep study called a polysomnography.
 This test records how often your legs jerk or move while you sleep.

 What is the prognosis for people with restless legs syndrome?